-Owner agrees to reimburse Gatherer upon invoice for the full amount of any taxes or charges (of every kind and character except corporate franchise and excess profits taxes and taxes measured by net income) levied, assessed or fixed by any municipal or governmental authority against Gatherer or its business in connection with or attributable to the volumes, value or gross receipts from the Gathering of the Gas received from Owner hereunder or against such Gas itself or the act, right or privilege of ownership, production, severance, handling, transmission, compression, treating, distribution, sale, delivery or redelivery of such Gas, whether such tax or charge is based upon the volume, value or gross receipts from the Gathering of such Gas or upon some other basis.
+Owner agrees to reimburse Service Provider upon invoice for the full amount of any taxes or charges (of every kind and character except corporate franchise and excess profits taxes and taxes measured by net income) levied, assessed or fixed by any municipal or governmental authority against Service Provider or its business in connection with or attributable to the volumes, value or gross receipts from the Services for the Gas received from Owner hereunder or against such Gas itself or the act, right or privilege of ownership, production, severance, handling, transmission, compression, treating, distribution, sale, delivery or redelivery of such Gas, whether such tax or charge is based upon the volume, value or gross receipts from the Gathering of such Gas or upon some other basis.

 SECTION 11.
 RIGHTS OF WAY

-Owner hereby grants to Gatherer, insofar as Owner has the right to do so, all requisite easements and rights-of-way over and across the premises covered hereby, with full right of ingress and egress, for the purpose of carrying out the duties and terms of this Agreement and Gatherer's obligations thereunder.
-To the extent Owner's leases or other agreements permit, Owner hereby grants to Gatherer the right to lay and maintain pipelines and to install any necessary equipment on said lease and shall have the right to free entry for any purpose incidental to the performance of its obligations hereunder.
-All pipelines, meters and other equipment placed by Gatherer on said lands shall remain the property of Gatherer and may be removed by Gatherer at any time.
+Owner hereby grants to Service Provider, insofar as Owner has the right to do so, all requisite easements and rights-of-way over and across the premises covered hereby, with full right of ingress and egress, for the purpose of carrying out the duties and terms of this Agreement and Service Provider’s obligations thereunder.
+To the extent Owner's leases or other agreements permit, Owner hereby grants to Service Provider the right to lay and maintain pipelines and to install any necessary equipment on said lease and shall have the right to free entry for any purpose incidental to the performance of its obligations hereunder.
+All pipelines, meters and other equipment placed by Service Provider on said lands shall remain the property of Service Provider and may be removed by Service Provider at any time.
+Service Provider will notify Owner in advance of any operaion of any type performed pursuant to this Agreement.

 SECTION 12.
 MISCELLANEOUS